 The most common usage for walk-in coolers and freezers is to maintain the exact conditions which are required for the hygienic preservation of food and pharmaceutical products.
 But walk-in door seals can often trap food and dirt, which over time if not cleaned can lead to the growth of mould and the spread of bacteria compromising the products stored in your walk-in units.

 Maintenance, Cleaning and Repair

 It should go without saying that to reduce the wear and tear of your door seals, regular inspections of your walk-in door seals are a must, to identify cracks, tears or holes and ensure your doors are providing a strong air-tight seal.
+And if that isn’t enough to convince you, check out our blog on the importance of commercial refrigeration maintenance.
 One quick and simple way to check the performance of your door seals is to slide a piece of paper between the door and seal.
 If the paper easily slides out, then there is a leak in the seal and the door seal needs repairing.

 When it comes to cleaning, a simple nylon scrub and soapy water will suffice for general cleans and help prevent the build-up of mould.